thebooort/bortiz/content/_index.md

       text: |-
          Research scientist at the CITIC Research Centre at University of Granada.
 I am currently finishing my PhD on K-B Recommendation systems and nutrition.

-         **I am looking for Postdocs opportunities around ecology, biodiversity and climate change.**
+         🆕🆕**Currently looking for Postdocs opportunities around ecology, biodiversity and climate change.**🆕🆕

-         Open to collaborate on research projects!
+         **Also, open to collaborate on interesting research projects!**

          **Main areas:** Data analysis, Machine learning,  Knowledge-based Systems, Natural Language Processing.

+        "Brief Bio: Applied mathematician and machine learning researcher.
+Pro‑efficiency in scientific communication.
+I have experience working in interdisciplinary groups obtaining, cleaning, analyzing and predicting data.
+I build tools based on ML/DL algorithms.
+I have participated in two european H2020 projects and several international conferences.
+I’m looking for interdisciplinary challenges where my skills could help in the development of new technologies to tackle social and environmental issues. "

     design:
       columns: '1'
   - block: collection